Sustain What

 This habit requires building a few extra seconds into your news-ingestion regimen.
 It takes practice, almost like calisthenics (which I’m bad at) and is hard - as is becoming a wiser spouse or parent, where taking a moment to breath and reflect always comes in handy before reacting.

-When I taught Blogging a Better Planet at Pace University, a standing assignment for students was to submit a “backtrack journal” - taking some item that crossed your screen and tracing back its roots.
+When I taught Blogging a Better Planet at Pace University from 2010 through 2016, a standing assignment for students was to submit a “backtrack journal” - taking some item that crossed your screen and tracing back its roots.
 I was glad to see that concept spread around a bit after I wrote it up, as in this tweet from online publishing pioneer Tim O’Reilly:

 Pausing before sharing is a similar practice.